jtobin/jtobin.github.io/_posts/2016-02-16-encoding-independence-statically.md

 ## Independence and Applicativeness

 So that's all cool stuff.
-But in some cases the monadic structure is actually more than what we actually require.
+But in some cases the monadic structure is more than what we actually require.
 Consider flipping two coins and then returning them in a pair, for example:

 ``` haskell
 flips :: Model (Bool, Bool)